daaaaaaavid/NCHU-borrow-court/readme.md

 4. Write a .bat file and schedule batch file with windows task scheduler

 >@echo off
->"Path where your Python exe is stored\python.exe" "Path where your Python script is stored\script name.py"
+>"Path where your Python exe is stored\python.exe" "Path where your Python script is stored\main.py"
 >pause